 RPA is just beginning to transform the finance process for companies everywhere.

+If RPA is transforming the finance process, what does this mean for the accounting department?
 The answer is simple.
-Once a company turns to Yooz's intelligent, self-learning platform, they can bank on being well on their way to end-to-end invoice and payment process automation and a new outlook on what it means to be hands-free and streamlining an Accounts Payable process.
+Once a company turns to Yooz's intelligent, self-learning platform, they can bank on being well on their way to end-to-end invoice and payment process automation.
+They'll have a new outlook on what it means to be hands-free and streamlining the Accounts Payable process.

-RPA helps companies manage risk and meet common compliance standards automatically.
-Financial leaders and stakeholders value the accuracy of RPA and the audit trail that it creates.
-RPA systems, Gartner points out, have the same level of security and access as a person to handle data and act on it, but with one key distinction; they can work without interruption.
-The end state sounds like a job description from a science fiction film: "A robot full-time employee (FTE) works at least 20 hours a day, 7 days a week, 52 weeks a year".
+RPA helps companies manage risk and meet common compliance standards automatically and accurately, creating a digital audit trail that is easily accessed at any moment.
+In fact, RPA systems, Gartner points out, have the same level of security and access as a person to handle and act on data, but with one key distinction; they can work without interruption.
+The end state sounds like a job description from a science fiction film: "A robot full-time employee (FTE) works at least 20 hours a day, 7 days a week, 52 weeks a year."

-Additionally, on average RPA technology costs one-third of the cost of an onshore employee and one-fifth the cost of an offshore employee.
-Security, data accuracy, processing time, and cost are just a few of the obvious benefits of RPA to the Accounts Payable process.
+If maintaining a constant quality output isn't enough, on average RPA technology costs one-third of the cost of an onshore employee and one-fifth the cost of an offshore employee.
+But these - security, data accuracy, processing time, and cost - are just a few of the obvious benefits of RPA to the Accounts Payable process.

 If you are ready to see how RPA and Yooz can power a digital transformation in your invoice and payment process schedule a call with one of our AP automation experts today!